Skip to main content

 • Their only right to reside is as a jobseeker, Zambrano carer, or initial right of residence

 Anyone with pre-settled status who thinks they may not have a qualifying right to reside should still apply for benefits and seek advice from a benefits adviser to help with the application or if they are refused.
-In December 2021, the Supreme Court found that it is not unlawful on discrimination grounds to exclude pre-settled status from being a qualifying right to reside for the purpose of claiming Universal Credit.
-However, following a subsequent tribunal case, some destitute EU nationals, who do not have a qualifying right to reside, may be able to successfully apply for Universal Credit.
-The Child Poverty Acton Group provides more information about this case and an advice note for benefits advisers
+In 2024, the High Court found that some pre-settled status holders who do not have a qualifying right to reside may be able to successfully apply for Universal Credit in certain circumstances, such as where the person is at risk of destitution, is unable to work, or is unable to access support elsewhere.
+The Child Poverty Acton Group provides more information about this case and an advice note for benefits advisers.
+The DWP has published guidance for benefit decision makers

 A person who has the right to reside as a jobseeker, a self-sufficient person, a student or their family member, or as the primary carer of a self-sufficient child, will only be able to claim Child Benefit and Child Tax Credit (which is now only available in very limited circumstances).